Should I Drive for Uber or Lyft? A Rideshare Company Comparison

 You’ve been thinking you’d like to be a Lyft or Uber driver.
 Or maybe you’d like to drive for both Uber or Lyft.
 Picking up and transporting passengers for either of these leading rideshare companies is a great way to make some extra cash, but there are distinct differences between the two.
-If you’re wondering, “Is it better to be a Lyft or Uber driver?,” we’ll help you answer that important question with some candid poll results from some of the Uber and Lyft drivers who rent their vehicles from HyreCar.
+If you’re wondering, “Is it better to be a Lyft or Uber driver?,” or maybe “Will I make more money driving for Uber or Lyft?”, we’ll help you answer that important question with some candid poll results from some of the Uber and Lyft drivers who rent their vehicles from HyreCar.

 If you are an Uber driver, a Lyft driver, or both, we’d love to hear your opinions, so we can use your feedback in future articles.
 Thank you!
 Alright, let’s get to it!

 This article details the results of the poll, as well as direct quotes from ridesharing drivers who gave us expanded answers.

 NOTE: Just so you know, HyreCar is not affiliated in any way with either Uber or Lyft.
 We’re just a bunch of fun peeps whose goal it is to provide affordable rental cars to all you rideshare drivers out there.
 None of the opinions you’re about to read are our own, as this article contains the honest feedback and professional preferences that our car rental customers who have driven for both Uber and Lyft have generously provided us.